 When these interactions are online, they need to be actively personalized to recreate a semblance of that buyer experience.
 This has naturally been a big concern for most sales teams this past year.
 In order to maximize how impactful this is, you can split personalization into two subgroups: external and internal.

 This type of personalization describes every customized element that is immediately obvious.
 Such as:

 In email and social media outreach, this usually happens in the subject line, for example.
 You may also see it presented visually in social media thumbnails, the front covers of proposals, or even in web advertisements.

 External personalization acts as a hook that sellers can use to stand out on overcrowded channels.
-It creates an urgency to respond because it’s clear that it was specifically meant for you and not just something you stumbled upon.
+If it’s clear something was meant for you specifically, you will have more of an urgency to respond.

 The deeper level of personalization happens inside the content of the sales communication or collateral.
 It’s how you tailor your messaging to the contexts of your prospects.
 This involves adding in additional content where relevant and removing excess content where irrelevant.